 *Orvell, A., *Bruehlman-Senecal, E., Vickers, B., Kross, E., & Ayduk, O. (under review).
 From laboratory to daily life: Self-distancing training buffers against daily rumination and depression over time.

-Orvell, A., Vickers, B., Ayduk, O., Kross, E. (in prep).
-Examining the role of self-talk in daily life: An experience sampling study.
+Orvell, A., Cazaubon, S., Vickers, B., Ayduk, O., Kross, E. (Invited submission).
+Examining the role of distanced self-talk in daily life: An experience sampling study.

 Orvell, A., & Sekaquaptewa, D. (in prep).
 What’s motherhood got to do with it?
 The role of identity conflict among women in STEM.